gem5/website/_pages/documentation/general_docs/memory_system/index.md

   Unknown.
 - A list of command attributes associated with the packet
     - Note: There is some overlap in the data in the status field and the command attributes.
-This is largely so that a packet an be easily reinitialized when nacked or easily reused with atomic or functional accesses.
+This is largely so that a packet can be easily reinitialized when nacked or easily reused with atomic or functional accesses.
 - A `SenderState` pointer which is a virtual base opaque structure